 “Orally administered CBD is well-tolerated in humans.
 But concerns about possible harmful side effects, which might limit CBD’s therapeutic utility and market potential, were raised by misleading reports that CBD converts to high-causing THC in the stomach.
 It does not (read the evidence).
 There have been extensive clinical trials demonstrating that ingested CBD—even doses above 600 mg—does not cause THC-like psychoactive effects.
 On the contrary, CBD in sufficient amounts can lessen or neutralize the THC high.
 The World Health Organization studied the issue and gave CBD a clean bill of health in a 2017 report that asserted: 'Simulated gastric fluid does not exactly replicate physiological conditions in the stomach [and] spontaneous conversation of CBD to delta-9-THC has not been demonstrated in humans undergoing CBD treatment.'”

-Sugar and Kush uses an independent third party for all CBD lab testing of their products for purity and accuracy.
-When you review those lab reports, which are easily accessible on the S&K product pages along with the nutritional facts, you’ll see there is THC in their products.
+Sugar and Kush uses independent third parties for all CBD lab testing with ISO 17025 certifications for all of their products to test concentrations of CBD and other cannabinoids.
+When you review those lab reports, which are easily accessible on the S&K product pages along with the nutritional facts, you’ll see there is no THC in their products.
 It would be nice if the entire industry was equally as transparent with what their products consist of but not all manufacturers think this way.
 CBD should not cause you to feel high or stoned, and you should not fail a drug test using pure CBD tinctures or any of our products.
 CBD gummies and edibles may be different ways to consume it but the results should be the same when it comes to cannabidiol.